-Clock Tower is a survival horror point-and-click adventure game developed and published by Human Entertainment for the Super Famicom in Japan on September 24, 1995.
+Clock Tower is a survival horror point-and-click adventure game developed by Human Entertainment for the Super Famicom that was released in Japan on September 24, 1995.
 Players must guide Jennifer Simpson through a secluded mansion, known as the "Clock Tower," while being hunted by the mysterious Scissorman.

 Clock Tower would spawn an entire franchise with three sequels that would all see worldwide releases.

-Clock Tower is a 2D point and click adventure game, where Jennifer is controlled by moving a cursor across the screen.
-Similar to Resident Evil 3 Jennifer is being stalked by Bobby, who randomly appears throughout the mansion and can not be killed.
+Clock Tower is a 2D point and click adventure, where Jennifer is controlled by moving a cursor across the screen.
+Throughout the game Jennifer is being stalked by Bobby, who randomly appears throughout the mansion and cannot be killed.
 When Bobby begins to chase Jennifer the player must either hide or attack Bobby with objects in the room.
 If Bobby attacks Jennifer she will go into panic mode, where the player must mash the panic button to escape.
-Jennifer can be killed in panic mode if the player does not mash the button fast enough or her health is low.
+Jennifer can be killed in panic mode if the player does not mash the button fast enough or if her health is too low.

 - Dr. Walter Simpson: Jennifer's father.